wcrbrm/enormous-cloud-rack/Milestones.md

       - free disk space (/)
       - free disk space for every additional volume
       - server state from external command

+   USER CASE in TESTS:
+      client subscribed to statusUpdate
+      client sends mutation StatusRequested(ids: ["testserver1", "testserver2"])
+   IN RESPONSE
+      server just says ok,
+      and within 5 seconds we should receive something in the response channel include all types of notification: LA, UPTIME, DF

    General information
       Docker version